 Emergency Department System

-Wimmera Health Care Group does not offer an outpatient service, but it does have an Emergency Department.
+Grampians Health Horsham does not offer an outpatient service, but it does have an Emergency Department.

 The Emergency Department is designed and staffed to treat medical emergencies.
 Unfortunately some people attending the department may experience lengthy delays before they are seen by a doctor due to their case not being classified as an emergency.
 Non-emergency cases presenting to the department can also cause delays for people who are in need of more immediate medical attention.

 The department triages, or categorises, patients who present to the department and people are seen based on their triage status.
-If your case is not an emergency then Wimmera Health Care Group asks you to consider seeing your own doctor, instead of attending the Emergency Department.
+If your case is not an emergency then Grampians Health Horsham asks you to consider seeing your own doctor, instead of attending the Emergency Department.

 Below is an image which depicts the triage categories.

 My Health Record is a secure online summary of an individual’s key health information.
 Click here for information.

 The Australian Charter of Healthcare Rights in Victoria describes the rights of patients and other people using the Australian Healthcare system.
 These rights are essential to make sure that wherever and whenever healthcare is provided it is of high quality and is safe.